 How to Become an Interpreter

 In accordance with Rule 16-819 (see Rule 16-819), the minimum requirements for interpreters seeking assignments in the Maryland Courts include the submission of an application to attend the Introductory Workshop for Court Interpreter Candidates.
-Our next Introductory Workshop will take place in March 2015.
-The application to attend the workshop will be posted on this page in December 2014.
+Download an application (MS Word) to attend the Introductory Workshop for Court Interpreter Candidates on March 21, 2015.
+Deadline to apply: March 6.
+Mail your application to: COURT INTERPRETER PROGRAM, 2001 E-F Commerce Park Dr. Annapolis, MD 21401.
 After attending the Introductory workshop, interpreter candidates will be invited to take a written examination in English, a language proficiency interview in English and foreign languages and attend a 2-day orientation for court interpreters.
 In addition, interpreters must swear or affirm compliance with the Maryland Code of Professional Conduct for Court Interpreters and must not have, in a state or federal court of record, a pending criminal charge or conviction on a charge punishable by a fine of more than $500 or imprisonment for more than six months, unless pardoned or expunged in accordance with the law.
 A background check will be conducted to determine compliance.
 The Administrative Office of the Courts currently does not certify and has no plans to certify translators in the future.

 In summary, anyone interested in working as a court interpreter for the Maryland State Judiciary must:

 - Attend a 1-Day Introductory Workshop on Court Interpreting.
-The next workshop will take place in March 2015.
-The application will be be available for download on this page in December 2014.
+The next workshop will take place on March 21, 2015.

 - Foreign language court interpreter candidates must also: